Frequently Asked Questions

 Below you will find a collection of frequently asked questions regarding development of the GIMP.

 GIMP development is coordinated by Wilber the GIMP along with a loosely knit team of GIMP developers.
-The developers can be reached through mailing list, IRC (see the Discuss page) and the bug tracking system .
+The developers can be reached mostly through IRC (see the Discuss page) and the bug tracking system .

 If you are a developer who wants to start contributing code to GIMP, the best way to get to know its structure is by fixing bugs reported in Gitlab.
-Pick a bug, perhaps ask the advice of another developer as to whether he/she thinks it will be an easy bug or not, and then fix it.
-Sounds easy, doesn’t it?
+Pick a bug, perhaps ask the advice of another developer as to whether he/she thinks it will be an easy bug or not, and then fix it and contribute a merge request .

 The Core Development section is where you want to start.

 Developments related issues can be brought up on IRC and the bug tracking system .